find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ## Issue Creation Policy

-1. Please, consider to contact us on [IRC] or [Discord] channel before opening an issue.
+1. Please, consider to contact us on [IRC] channel or [Discord] server before opening an issue.
 More info at [Wiki Contact Section]
 2. Filling the issue template with *ALL* the requested info is mandatory.
 Otherwise, the issue can be marked as "invalid" and closed immediately.
 3. Issues must be opened in English.
 4. If an issue is opened and more info is needed, `airgeddon` staff will request it.
 If there is no answer in 7 days or the OP is not collaborating, the issue will be closed.